Top 10 Things to Do in Palm BeachBahamas Blog > Tips and Guides > Top 10 Things to Do in Palm Beach

 - Mounts Botanical Garden of Palm Beach County: This Botanical Garden of Palm Beach happens to be the oldest and largest public botanical garden, it’s a walkable garden and which showcases beautiful plants, it’s a horticultural paradise.
 You can walk through and explore the garden at your own pace or choose to take a guided tour.
 It’s fun for all ages; some gardens to check out if you visit are the Butterfly Garden, Children’s Maze, Garden of Extremes, Gazebo Garden, Rainbow Garden, the Rose and Fragrance Garden or the Edible Landscape.
 This is just a few mentioned gardens…there are so many more to visit!

 - Lake Trail of Palm Beach: This trail is known for the path that shows you Palm Beach, like a native.
 This Lake Trail runs alongside the western edge of Palm Beach, with a breathtaking view of the Lake Worth Lagoon.
 This trail is 5 ½ miles long packed with beautiful sites.
-Along those sites you’ll get to see the famous giant kapok tree which is a transplant from the Amazon rain forests, this tree was brought here as an experimental crop tree in Palm Beach’s earlier days.
-Not only do you pass beautiful homes, jaw-dropping yachts and amazing art displays, but you’ll also pass the Henry Morrison Finagler Museum, this is the home built by Flagler himself, and the famous Sea Gull Cottage, which is an example of one of Palm Beach’s earliest homes.
+Along with those sites, you’ll get to see the famous giant kapok tree which is a transplant from the Amazon rain forests, this tree was brought here as an experimental crop tree in Palm Beach’s earlier days.
+Not only do you pass beautiful homes, jaw-dropping yachts, and amazing art displays, but you’ll also pass the Henry Morrison Finagler Museum, this is the home built by Flagler himself, and the famous Sea Gull Cottage, which is an example of one of Palm Beach’s earliest homes.
 On this trail, you can either walk it or rent a bike and cruise along its path.

 - Sea Gull Cottage: This is Palm Beach’s oldest house, constructed in 1886 by R. R. McCormick and later purchased by Flagler himself in 1893, and is now the Parish House of the Royal Poinciana Chapel.
 If you are on the Lake Trail or happen to visit the Flagler Museum, then you are too close to not stop by and see this beautiful hidden gem closely behind the Flagler House.
 This is an architectural marvel in Palm Beach with such amazing history, and excellent for a photo.